On the equivalence of the SO(2,1) gauged WZW form and Liouville theory

 Where the use of the relation

 can be simply regarded as a redefinition of the LHS object.
 Eq. (\ref{MC}) is nothing but the well known definition of metric compatibility.
 Thus, when the metric (or equivalently the vielbein) is invertible, the condition $ de^{a}+\omega _{c}^{a}e^{c}=0$ identifies $\Gamma $ as the Levi-Civitta connection.
-Here it should be remarked that once the vielbein is taken to be part of a gauge connection one is confronted to the fact that gauge transformations can map configurations where the vielbein is invertible to a non-invertible one, something that has been matter of controversy \ until these days \cite{Witten:1988hc, Witten:2007kt}.
-However, once an invertible vielbein has been chosen, small gauge transformations does not affect its invertibility.
+Here it should be remarked that once the vielbein is taken to be part of a gauge connection one is confronted with the fact that gauge transformations can map configurations where the vielbein is invertible to a non-invertible one, something that has been matter of controversy \cite {Witten:1988hc, Witten:2007kt}.
+However, once an invertible vielbein has been chosen, small gauge transformations do not affect its invertibility.
 Indeed, small AdS translations, $\delta e^{a}=D\lambda ^{a}$, can be identified as diffeomorphisms